Amazon Gated Categories List and Advice

 For example, categories like fine art, watches, and collectible coins are gated because of the in-depth expertise needed to produce and sell such products.

 They want to nail down that the seller can prove that they are an expert in their field and capable of holding up the high standards.
-In another light, categories like DVD, video, and Blu-ray are gated because there was a massive number of counterfeits and fakes involving these products in the past, and Amazon wants to avoid that from occurring again.
+In another light, categories like DVD, video, and Blu-ray are gated because there were many counterfeits and fakes involving these products in the past, and Amazon wants to avoid that from occurring again.

 They want their customers to get real copies of the movies they order.
 If a seller cannot showcase that they are obtaining their inventory from a reliable source, they will be restricted from those gated categories.